shaloo/docs.arcana/docs/faq/faq_db.md

 ## Branding Settings

-??? an-faq "Why do I see error when uploading the logo file?"
+??? an-faq "Why do I see an error when uploading the logo file?"

       Make sure the file is less than the {% include "./text-snippets/limit_branding_img_size.md" %} limit for a successful upload.